Addie-tyy/Rossmann-sales-Forecasting-and-BI/README.md

 **1.** Training on log(1+Sales) rather than raw sales effectively stabilized variance across divergent store volumes, enabling standard mean-squared-error objective functions to optimize percentage-based retail metrics directly.

 **2.** The pipeline successfully mapped inference to all 41,088 test records in test.csv, explicitly enforcing structural zero sales on closed store days (Open == 0)

+## Challenges & Debugging

+**1.** `Structural Missingness vs. Random Nulls:` Missing values in promotional interval fields (`Promo2SinceWeek`, `PromoInterval`) were strictly structural—only occurring when a store opted out of long-term promotions (Promo2 == 0).
+Imputing them with arbitrary means or medians would have introduced false promotional signals into the model.

+**2.** `Negative Competition Age Anomalies:` Raw date differences yielded negative competition ages for 191 stores where competitors opened after the sales observation window.
+This was corrected by clipping negative spans to zero and decoupling the metric into an active indicator (`competition_active`) alongside continuous age.

+**3.** `Data Leakage & Lookahead Bias:` Real-time customer traffic (Customers) was excluded from training to prevent test-time data leakage, and random K-fold splits were rejected in favor of chronological holdouts to prevent lookahead bias.

+## Honest Limitations

+**1.** `Exclusion of Real-Time Footfall:` Removing Customers ensured realistic inference conditions, but eliminated the single most predictive real-time sales indicator, capping peak-demand accuracy.

+**2.** `Tree-Based Extrapolation Limits:` Random Forests split on orthogonal decision thresholds rather than linear slopes.
+As a result, the model cannot extrapolate above historical maximums during unprecedented store-level demand spikes.